briansimiyuj/doctor-appointment-app/README.md

           i.
 Atach the `removeField` function to the button's onClick event

       6. Create a ModalFooter component and mount it on the Add Prescription Modal component.
 Wrap it with `Prescription Provider`.
 It will have a submit button and a cancel button
         a.
+Retrieve the following:
-Retrieve `canSave` and `handleAddPrescription` from the `Add Prescription Hook`
+         i. `canSave` and `handleAddPrescription` from the `Add Prescription Hook` ii. `selectedPrescription` from the `Note Tab Provider` iii. `canUpdate` and `handleEditPrescription` from the `Edit Prescription Hook`

         b.
-Style the submit button to be disabled if `canSave` is false
+Create `canEdit` flag and set it to `canUpdate` if `selectedPrescription` is there, otherwise set it to `canSave`
         c.
+Style the submit button to be disabled if `canEdit` is false
-Attach the `handleAddPrescription` function to the submit button's onClick event
+        c.
+Attach the `handleEditPrescription` function to the submit button's onClick event if `selectedPrescription` is there, otherwise attach the `handleAddPrescription` function
         d.
 Attach `onClose` prop to the cancel button's onClick event

       ##### Add Prescription Hook